Spencer Fisher: Ultimate Fighting Championship

 He made his UFC debut at Ultimate Fight Night 2, scoring a second-round submission victory over Thiago Alves.
 He then defeated Aaron Riley at Ultimate Fight Night 3 by TKO due to a doctor stoppage after the first round after Fisher broke Riley's Jaw with strikes.
 Perhaps Fisher's most notable early fight was with Canadian kickboxer Sam Stout on the undercard of UFC 58.
 When Stout's original opponent Kenny Florian sustained an injury in training that left him unable to compete, Fisher took the fight on very late notice, reportedly having to cut twenty pounds in the final two days leading up to the match.
 Although Fisher seemed to land the harder punches, Stout landed more and came away with a controversial split decision.

 Fisher returned at UFC 60 against Matt Wiman and won by knockout in the second round, knocking Wiman out with a flying knee.
 Fisher was able to record another first round TKO at UFC 64 against Dan Lauzon.
-His win streak came to a halt at Ultimate Fight Night 8, after a back and forth fight Fisher was defeated in the second round by TKO due to punches by Hermes Franca.
-The bout won the "Fight of the Night" award.
+His win streak came to a halt at Ultimate Fight Night 8, after a back and forth fight Fisher was defeated in the second round by TKO due to punches by Hermes França.
+The bout won the Fight of the Night award.

 In a highly anticipated rematch, Fisher defeated Sam Stout at Fight Night 10 by unanimous decision after three rounds.
 This rematch with Stout propelled Fisher into the spotlight, as it was the main event, it won Fight of the Night and because both fighters took massive amounts of punishment throughout the fight.
 It has also been named as one of the UFC's 100 Greatest Fights.
 Fisher was scheduled to fight Din Thomas at UFC Fight Night 11, but was forced to withdraw due to a staph infection.
 Ironically, Fisher's replacement for this match was Kenny Florian, whom Fisher had replaced in the UFC 58 fight against Sam Stout.